Scalable Verification of Neural Control Barrier Functions Using Linear Bound Propagation: Experimental Results

-\cref{fig:mesh_refinement} presents the verification results for the \textit{Darboux} benchmark.
-As shown in this figure, regions where the invariance condition (\cref{eq:psi}) or the value of $\NN$ are close to zero require the most refinement, while the mesh can remain coarse in regions where even conservative linearization is adequate to establish validity.
-The figures for the other benchmarks are presented in \cref{appendix:benchmarks}.
+\paragraph{Results} \cref{fig:mesh_refinement_simple2D,fig:mesh_refinement_darboux,fig:mesh_refinement_barrier2,fig:mesh_refinement_barrier3} present the verification results for the benchmarks.
+As shown in these figures, regions of the state space where the invariance condition (\cref{eq:psi}) or the value of $\NN$ are close to zero require the most refinement, while the mesh can remain coarse in regions where even conservative linearization is sufficient to establish the validity of the neural CBF.

 \cref{tab:verification-results} summarizes the verification performance across all benchmarks, reporting the network size, the proportion of the state space satisfying the formula $\phi$ in~\cref{eq:phi}, and the corresponding verification time.
 The column “number of regions” denotes the total number of regions examined during verification, including those that required subdivision.
 Because our networks employ \texttt{tanh} activations, a direct comparison with prior ReLU-based verification methods (e.g.,~\cite{zhang_exact_nodate}) is not meaningful.
 Instead, we compare against the SMT-based verification approaches of~\cite{abate_fossil_2021, Edwards_2024}, implemented via the SMT solver \texttt{dreal}~\citep{Gao2013dreal}.
 For a fair comparison, we use identically trained networks in both verification pipelines.
 As shown in \cref{tab:verification-results}, our method achieves substantial performance gains over SMT-based verification, efficiently accommodates control inputs, and scales to significantly larger neural networks.